-Consequences of this syndrome if untreated or corrected
+Consequences of Stomach and Spleen Deficiency if untreated or corrected

 If your body doesn’t get the nutrition it needs, it falls back on what is called your jing-essence.
 Theoretically this makes you grow older faster!
-You won’t notice this at the time.
+But you won’t notice it at the time.

 In the meantime your body doesn’t function properly and one or more of the following syndromes is likely: